 Conventional logic doesn’t work anymore! . .

 Traditional camcorders are confronted with superior performance from mirror-less camera bodies with interchangeable lenses and the possibility to choose freely the size of sensor.
-There is no way that the resulting “rig” is going to be as compact (let’s say ‘as neat and friendly’) as camcorders have been, even in the professional domain, while the vast choice of kit makes the selection process quite complicated.
+A major downside is that the resulting configuration is not going to be as compact (let’s say ‘as neat and friendly’) as camcorders have been.
+Also the vast choice of kit makes the selection process and construction of a reasonable working “rig” quite complicated.

 On a parallel track is the incredible photo and video performance of the smart phone, which for many applications has already replaced traditional cameras and video capture.
 And predictions are that smartphones in just a few years from now will surprise us more than they have done so far.